Learn more about our Advertising Disclosure

 • Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to St. Paul without delay.
 You can select your official move date when completing the form.
 Start the process here.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: State laws differ on mover insurance.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 Where to live in St. Paul